bkushigian/bkushigian.github.io/_posts/2024-07-03-poker-diaries-volume-2.md

 <hr style="margin:2em;">

-I'm taking a couple days away from the tables, and I'm using this time to study.
+I've taken a couple days away from the tables, and I used this time to study.
 Poker is a huge game and it's hard to develop a plan of attack for learning the massive amounts of information needed to succeed at the table.
-High level strategy discussions are useful but good players often have wildly different opinions.
-Conversely, studying low level solver outputs can give very concrete information, but gives little to no intuition to _why_ the solver does what it does.
-What's more, there is a lot of _noise_ in a solver's outputs, with much of the complexity accounting for a very small amount of the winrate, and it's hard to come away with a concrete _implementable_ idea.
+Poker solvers are a huge part of modern poker study, but they are not easy to use.
+It's easy to get lost in what I like to call _solver noise_, especially if we are not clear about _why we are studying a solver's output_.

+My goal in studying is to simplify the solver outputs as much as possible until there is a clear takeaway that I can use in my games.
+I want to build an implementable strategy, and often solver study does the exact opposite: I notice seventeen different patterns that sometimes hold, sometimes don't, and in game, rather than having cleared my mind of complexity, I am focused on unimportant details rather than the high-level points that will generate edge.

-How should I study the game to efficiently build a strategy that is _simple enough_ that I can implement it in game?
-I have several things working in my favor.
-First, I have a very powerful computer that can quickly run sims.
+So how should I study the game to efficiently build a strategy that is _simple enough_ that I can implement it in game?
+I have a principled approach: I want to _avoid introducing complexity to my strategy at all costs_.
+Now this is not to say that I will never do tricky things, or deviate my game plan based on opponent tendencies.
+But I want to keep my baseline strategy _dead simple_ and easy to know/execute.
+Overtime, I will find leaks in my game, places where I have over simplified.
+I will then introduce complexity to shore up those leaks, but only as necessary.

+This is not an easy task: simplifying an inherently complex system is non-trivial since tweaking one part of a strategy affects every other node of the game tree.
+However, I have several things working in my favor.
+First, I have a very powerful computer that can quickly run simulations.
+This will let me quickly test ideas and _iterate_ my strategy building.
 Second, I am a programmer by trade, and this puts me in a position to write code to automatically analyze solver outputs, allowing me to quickly find high-level patterns.
+After all, being able to quickly run 10k solves is not useful if I can't easily compile the data into something consumable and understandable.

 ## equilibrium